-NPFL: Plateau United begin title defence with away win, as Tornadoes stun hosts Kwara United – The Eagle Online
+Kwara United lose at home in first game of NPFL return – The Eagle Online

 The Eagle Online

-Title-holders Plateau United Football Club on Sunday got their title defence underway with an away win on the opening weekend of the 2017/2018 Nigeria Professional Football League.”
-The News Agency of Nigeria reports that the defending champions pipped …
+Niger Tornadoes Football Club of Minna on Sunday scored in each half to beat hosts Kwara United FC 2-0 in their opening game of 2017/2018 Nigeria Professional Football League.
+The News Agency of Nigeria reports that the NPFL Match Day 1 encounter was …

-NPFL Matchday 1: Plateau United start title defence with away win
+Nigeria League: Plateau United begin title defence in Lafia

 Do you have something awesome to share with the world?
 Click here to share